Nonreciprocal Cahn-Hilliard model emerges as a universal amplitude equation: Supplementary Material

 together with the already known relations for $\delta_2$ and $\omega$ from Eqs.~\eqref{eq:delta_omega}.
 Note that in contrast to the dynamics on the timescale $\tau$, here, we take the deviation from the onset of instability into account, i.e., $(Q_0 \eta_\rho + R_0 \mu_\sigma)/2 = \delta_2 \varepsilon^2$.

-Finally, we may remove the cross-couplings in the highest order derivatives by formulating Eqs.~\eqref{eq:general_nonCH_matrix} in alternative conserved amplitudes $ \left( \right)\equiv \tens{T}\,\left( \right)$ where $\tens{T}$ is the corresponding transformation matrix.
+Finally, we may remove certain terms by formulating Eqs.~\eqref{eq:general_nonCH_matrix} in alternative conserved amplitudes $ \left( \right)\equiv \tens{T}\,\left( \right)$ where $\tens{T}$ is the corresponding transformation matrix.
 Multiplying Eqs.~\eqref{eq:general_nonCH_matrix} with $\tens{T}$ we rewrite it in the new field variables as